Sunlighter/LrParserGen/README.md

 # LrParserGen

-An LR(1) Parser Generator based on reflection
+An LR(1) Parser Generator that obtains grammar rules by using reflection

 ## Purpose and Features